wahidyankf/pagination-and-content-filter/README.md

 ## Introduction

 In this project, an HTML page and CSS files was given and I have to add a search and pagination feature using unobstrusive javascript.
+The resulting page is a page that display at most 10 student entries with an instant student search capabilities.

 ## Usage